zerintasnimkhan/projectcode_backend/README.md

 ### Koa

 Directly from the creators of Express, meet its successor: Koa.
-As always, start checking out [the docs](http://koajs.com/), and compare where it differs from Express.
+Before diving into it, make sure you feel comfortable using different async code patterns by completing the [async-exercise](https://github.com/codeworksbcn/async-exercise).

-- Now recreate your server using Koa.
+- Now, check out [the docs](http://koajs.com/), and compare where Koa differs from Express.
-- Once you’re done, get familiar with [JS promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), and switch all your async callbacks to them, “yielding” results in a synchronous fashion.
+- Finally rebuild your server, taking advantage of the new APIs, wrapping callbacks into Promises, and using async/await, to “yield” results in a synchronous fashion.

 ## Getting started